IBM-Cloud/vpc-api-samples/README.md

 ## Python

-The following steps gives an example on how to retrieve a token, list all VPCs, and create a VPC.
+The the example below shows how to retrieve a token, list all VPCs, and create a VPC.

 1. Get an IAM access token using your API key.